cabraham/Books/designingdataintensiveapplications.md

 As computers became more powerful and networked, the types of workloads became increasingly diverse.
 Relational databases generalized very well and so have been applied to many modern workloads.

 Driving forces for NoSQL
-- A need for greater scalability than relational databases can achieve easily (e.g. very large data-sets or high write througput)
+- A need for greater scalability than relational databases can achieve easily (e.g. very large data-sets or high write throughput)
 - A preference for free and open-source software over commercial products
 - Specialized query operations that aren't well supported in the relational model
 - Frustration with restrictiveness of relational schemas